Stradivarius winds flower unheard

 Outside, dust and sand from the Sahara, carried by the hot Sirocco winds, yellowed the morning sky in sepia and promised an uncomfortable day of desert thickened air.
 The open-sided bays and equipment storage areas of the maintenance park took on an otherworldly quality in the strange light.

 The technical sergeant returned to his domain with renewed purpose.
 He immediately gathered the tools and parts needed for the next job.
 Private Bill Blythe joined him with the careful attention to detail that had earned him his reputation.
 His face, still bearing traces of the Texas sun that had bronzed it during his youth, embossed concentration as he unhesitatingly broomed up the service lane, prepared the portable jacks, and pulled the reconnaissance car with its canvas top rolled back into position with mechanical precision.
 The sergeant set the tools, brake shoes, spark plugs, and windshield wipers next to the jacks with intended distribution for methodical progression from one task to the next as a chorus to the rhythm of military life.
-Both men employed proficient alacrity, their movements synchronized by months working together.
-The Scout Car’s engine ticked as it cooled.
-Blythe wiped his brow with a rag that had seen better days, leaving a streak of grease across his forehead, when he heard the distinctive hum of the Battalion Commander’s GP Jeep approaching.
+Both men employed alacrity, their movements synchronized by months working together until the car’s engine ticked as it warmed.
+Blythe began wiping his brow with the shop towel he had tucked into his front pocket when he heard the distinctive hum of the Battalion Commander’s GP Jeep approaching.
 The sound was unmistakable, “Sergeant, are we being inspected?”
 His nervous voice hinting at the respect any good soldier feels when senior officers appear.

 Wiping his hands on his coveralls, the sergeant pliantly asked “Lt.
 Colonel Miller, how can we help you today?” as he stepped with purpose from the vehicle to survey the maintenance park with the practiced eye of someone who had spent years evaluating military operations.